taosdata/TDengine/documentation20/en/05.insert/docs.md

 "measurement,tag_key1=tag_value1,tag_key2=tag_value2"
 ```
 tag_key1, tag_key2 are not following the original order of user input, but sorted according to tag names.
-After MD5 value "md5_val" calculated using the above string, prefix "t_" is added to "md5_val" to form the child table name.
+After MD5 value "md5_val" calculated using the above string, prefix "t_" is prepended to "md5_val" to form the child table name.
 <br/>2.
 If super table does not exist, a new super table will be created.
 <br/>3.
 If child table does not exist, a new child table will be created with its name generated in 1 and 2.
 <br/>4.
 If columns/tags do not exist, new columns/tags will be created.
-(Columns/tags can only be added, existing columns/tags cannot be deleted with Schemaless)
+(Columns/tags can only be added, existing columns/tags cannot be deleted)
 <br/>5.
 If columns/tags are not specified in a line, values of such columns/tags will be set to NULL.
 <br/>6.
-For BINARY/NCHAR type columns.
-If value length exceeds max length of the column, max length will be automatically extended to make sure data integrity.
+For BINARY/NCHAR type columns, if value length exceeds max length of the column, max length will be automatically extended to ensure data integrity.
 <br/>7.
-If child table is already created and tag value is different than previous stored value，old value will be overwritten by new value
+If child table is already created and tag value is different than previous stored value，old value will be overwritten by new value.
 <br/>8.
-If any error occurs during processing, error code will be return.
+If any error occurs during processing, error code will be returned.

 **Note**
 <br/>Schemaless will follow TDengine data structure limitations.
 For example, each table row cannot exceed 16KB.
 For detailed TDengine limitations please refer to (https://www.taosdata.com/en/documentation/taos-sql#limitation).